spring-epfl/hippiepug/README.rst

 This library provides implementations of two cryptographic data structures:

 - Blockchains with log(n) sublinear traversal, implemented as deterministic hash skipchains
-- Verifiable unique-resolution dictionary, implemented as a Merkle prefix tree
+- Verifiable unique-resolution dictionary, implemented as a key-value Merkle tree

 Both are meant to be used with a content-addressable storage.
 Each data structures supports logarithmic queries, and logarithmic proofs of inclusion: